jdidion/wdlkit/README.md

 Formats your WDL file(s) according to [WDLkit style](docs/style.md).
 This command is similar to [black](https://github.com/psf/black) in that it is highly opinionated and does not allow for configuration.

+Note: this command is currently experimental.
+It does not yet enforce all the rules described in the [WDLkit style](docs/style.md) document. *It may corrupt your WDL files*, so we recommend having the formatted files output to a separate location using the `-o` option.
+Use at your own risk with the `--overwrite` option to overwrite the input files!

 ```
 Usage: wdlkit format [OPTIONS] URI